Apply

 Dates, Location, and Cost

-Armed to Farm 2.0 will take place August 21-23 at the Best Western Plus in Keene.
+Armed to Farm 2.0 will take place May 20-22, at Mount Sequoyah Retreat Center.
 Local farms will provide hands-on learning experiences.

 The event is free for those chosen to attend; lodging, transportation to local farms, and most meals will be provided.
-Participants must pay their own travel costs to and from the event, but travel scholarships are available through a partnership with Ranchin’ Vets.
-Information on travel scholarships will be provided upon acceptance to the training.
+Participants must pay their own travel costs to and from the event, but travel reimbursements are available through a partnership with Ranchin’ Vets.

 Sponsors